Bedford Level Corporation: Creation of the Bedford Level Corporation

+Following the restoration of Charles II in 1660, a series of local acts were passed to enable the project to advance.

-The Bedford Level Corporation was created by the General Drainage Act (15 Cha.
-2 c.
+The Bedford Level Corporation was created by the General Drainage Act 1663 (15 Cha.
+2. c.
 17) which received royal assent on 27 July 1663.
 The corporation's general objectives remained unchanged but its powers in respect of navigation rights and taxation were much improved.
-The organisation was to comprise a Governor, six bailiffs, 20 conservators and the commonalty.
+The organisation was to comprise a governor, six bailiffs, 20 conservators and the commonalty.
 The first meeting took place at the Fen Office in the Inner Temple, London on 1 August 1663, where the various official were elected.

 The first governor was William Russell, 1st Duke of Bedford, son of the original Undertaker, who held the position until his death in 1700, when he was replaced by his grandson Wriothesley Russell, 2nd Duke of Bedford.
-On the 2nd Duke's death in 1711 the post devolved to his young son Wriothesley Russell, 3rd Duke of Bedford, a child of only 3 years of age, who nevertheless served as Governor for 21 years, dying in 1732.
+On the 2nd Duke's death in 1711 the post devolved to his young son Wriothesley Russell, 3rd Duke of Bedford, a child of only 3 years of age, who nevertheless served as governor for 21 years, dying in 1732.
 He was followed by his younger brother, John Russell, 4th Duke of Bedford and on the 4th Duke's death in 1771 by the latter's 5 year old grandson Francis Russell, 5th Duke of Bedford, who then served for 31 years.
 He was succeeded in 1802 by his brother John Russell, 6th Duke of Bedford.

 Some of the notable bailiffs were: